IV. Diatonic Harmony, Tonicization, and Modulation

 Labeling cadential 6/4

-You might have noticed that the [latex]\mathrm{cad.}^6_4[/latex] in Example 1 involves the notes B [latex]\flat[/latex], G, and E [latex]\flat[/latex], which spells a tonic triad in second inversion in the excerpt’s key.
-Why are we labeling this chord [latex]\mathrm{V}^6_4[/latex] then?
-Besides the fact that [latex]\mathrm{cad.}^6_4[/latex] arises from the combination of two embellishing tones (and therefore it isn’t a standalone triad), here are two additional reasons we favor the label [latex]\mathrm{V}^6_4[/latex] over I[latex]^6_4[/latex]:
+You might have noticed that the [latex]\mathrm{cad.}^6_4[/latex] in Example 1 involves the notes B[latex]\flat[/latex], G, and E[latex]\flat[/latex], which spells a tonic triad in second inversion in the excerpt’s key.
+Why are we labeling this chord [latex]\mathrm{V}^6_4[/latex], then?
+Besides the fact that [latex]\mathrm{cad.}^6_4[/latex] arises from the combination of two embellishing tones (and therefore isn’t a standalone triad), here are two additional reasons to use the label [latex]\mathrm{V}^6_4[/latex] over I[latex]^6_4[/latex]:

-- [latex]\mathrm{V}^6_4[/latex] reflects the chord’s sound as an elaboration of V, whereas I[latex]^6_4[/latex] reflects the chord’s spelling only.
-Since music is an auditory art, we prefer the label that expresses how the chord sounds.[1]
+2. [latex]\mathrm{V}^6_4[/latex] reflects the chord’s sound as an elaboration of V, whereas I[latex]^6_4[/latex] reflects the chord’s spelling only.[1]

 Writing with cadential 6/4